 You can’t be turned down

 As long as you're a UK resident aged somewhere between 50 and 80 (or 85 with SunLife), then you can get an over 50 plan.
-So if you’re worried you’ve left it too late, smoke or have any health concerns, this type of life insurance could be a good option.
+So if you’re worried you’ve left it too late, smoke or have any health concerns, this type of life insurance for the over 50s could be a good option.
 You won’t have the hassle of a medical or need to answer any questions about your health or lifestyle.